 As the pygmy hedgehogs get older, just like humans their tolerance to the cold falls but unlike humans, this increases the chances of them hibernating.
 More attention has to be given at this time to ensure pygmy hedgehogs have enough heat.

-It’s important to understand the tell-tale signs of potential hibernation as this will help in putting measures in place to protect pygmy hedgehogs.
-The following could be signs of the hedgehog is preparing to go into hibernation:
+It’s important to understand the tell-tale signs of potential African Pygmy hedgehogs as they have evolved in warmer climates and are not used to colder climates.
+Resulting in the possibility of falling into hibernation as this will help in putting measures in place to protect pygmy hedgehogs.
+The following could be signs of the hedgehog is preparing to go into African Pygmy hedgehogs as they have evolved in warmer climates and are not used to colder climates.
+Resulting in the possibility of falling into hibernation:

 - Difficulty uncurling or curling up;